ObjectRocket Elasticsearch on AWS Beta¶

 All connections to the cluster externally (including Kibana and Cerebro) are encrypted in-flight with SSL/TLS.

 All connections to Elasticsearch must be authenticated via a user name and password.
-You must create a user via our new Beta Cloud API that you will use to auth with Elasticsearch.
-Each user that you create can have one of three roles: admin (full read/write to everything), readonly (read-only access to everything), and kibana (read access, plus the ability to modify KIbana dashboards).
-In the future additional roles and granular data permissions will be added
+You must create a user via Mission Control or our Beta Cloud API that you will then use to auth with Elasticsearch.
+Each Elasticsearch user that you create can have one of three roles: admin (full read/write to everything), readonly (read-only access to everything), and kibana (read access, plus the ability to modify KIbana dashboards).
+In the future, additional roles and granular data permissions will be added.

 Elasticsearch Beta FAQ¶